gpslab/gpslab-controller/README.md

-js-controller is a JavaScript micro framework
+GpsLab Controller is a JavaScript micro framework
 =============================================

 ## Require